All Episodes

 How does my kid get help?

-You could you guys could you know hang around and you know and do radio talk shows and go beyond CNN and Fox and M SNBC all day, just blah, blah, blah, blah, blah.
+You guys could hang around and do radio talk shows and go beyond CNN and Fox and MSNBC all day, just blah, blah, blah, blah, blah.

 How does my kid get help?

-What is it, the hierarchy of needs or the the hierarchy of priorities that's often documented?
+The hierarchy of needs or the hierarchy of priorities that's often documented.

-I mean, if if your house is on fire, you don't worry so much that uh the dishwasher doesn't work.
+I mean, if your house is on fire, you don't worry so much that the dishwasher doesn't work.

 If your child is ill, the minutiae of this argument fade into the background.

-So for those of us who are talking about the the nuts and bolts of this, we have an obligation to people like this gentleman to make it clear that while it may look with like a hand in front of your face, like Obamacare is the greatest thing since sliced bread for him for his child and for his family, that long term it's not, and maybe even short term it's not.
+So for those of us who are talking about the nuts and bolts of this, we have an obligation to people like this gentleman to make it clear that while it may look with like a hand in front of your face like Obamacare is the greatest thing since sliced bread for him, for his child, and for his family, that long term it's not, and maybe even short term it's not.

 Okay.